-Building floating structures in the ocean sounds great, and maybe their are ways to avoid dangerous areas with big wave and hurricanes… but where are those areas exactly?
+Building floating structures in the ocean sounds great, and maybe there are ways to avoid dangerous areas with big waves and hurricanes… but where are those areas exactly?
 Can seasteading ever happen near me?

-Get too for south and you will enter Hurricane alley, and their isn’t just one Hurricane spawning region on the planet, their are five.
+Get too far south and you will enter Hurricane Alley, and there isn’t just one Hurricane spawning region on the planet, there are five.

-Near North America they are called Hurricanes, while in Asia they are called Typhoons, and in the Indian Ocean, the swirling storms are often called cyclones.
+Near North America, they are called Hurricanes, while in Asia they are called Typhoons, and in the Indian Ocean, the swirling storms are often called cyclones.
 Hurricanes can also very rarely appear off the coast of Brazil, but when this happens they come careening into land almost immediately and fizzle out.
-While Hurricanes do form closer to the equator, and are fueled by warm water, near the equator itself they are unable to form due to the Coriolis Effect.
+While Hurricanes do form closer to the equator and are fueled by warm water, near the equator itself they are unable to form due to the Coriolis Effect.
 This means that narrow bands a few hundred miles across wrap around the Earth which are perfectly habitable and fit for Seasteading.
-The benefit of these regions are compounded, because warm surface waters like those found at the equator increase the efficiency of OTEC based power generators.
+The benefit of these regions is compounded because warm surface waters like those found at the equator increase the efficiency of OTEC-based power generators.

 The ocean has many different biomes.
 Things like salinity, temperature, average wave height, and algae ecosystems can change rapidly from location to location, even if it all looks similar from above the waves.
 Of all the factors to take into consideration, the most important for human habitation will be wave height, hurricane frequency, surface temperature, and the average force and likelihood of Rogue Waves.

 So what does all of this information tell us?
 Well to start with, it doesn’t mean that you have to be in one of these areas to live in a seastead structure.
-Any coastal waters will generally be safe enough to live in, but for deep sea seasteading, the environment, climate and biome that you are matters enormously in determining whether or not you can maintain a long term presence there safely.
-This is not so much a map of where seasteading is possible, but moreso a map of where it is optimal, and where we can likely look forward to seeing the future of seasteading blossom.
+Any coastal waters will generally be safe enough to live in but for deep sea seasteading, the environment, climate, and biome that you are in matters enormously in determining whether or not you can maintain a long-term presence there safely.
+This is not so much a map of where seasteading is possible, but more so a map of where it is optimal, and where we can likely look forward to seeing the future of seasteading blossom.

 Which areas will be filled first?
 Anyone can guess.